CSDL-UMD/remod/README.md

-# Fact-Checking with Relation Extraction using Node Embeddings of Dependency Trees
+# REMOD: Relation Extraction for Modeling Online Discourse

-From the technical report: [Beyond Claim Matching: Fact-Checking Novel Claims Using Relation Extraction]()

 The following are the instructions to strictly reproduce the results cited in the paper.